 A site in Chargebee can be visualized as a container that holds all the customer information, product catalog (plans, addons and coupons), subscriptions, reports and associated configurations.
 It's the heart of a Chargebee account and the way it is built and configured determines how your customers are billed, charged and communicated with.
 The kind of access privileges you have on a site depend on the kind of role you have as a site user.
 You can learn more about site user roles here.
-The top-right corner in Chargebee shows the site you are working in and allows you to switch to any other sites you may have access to.
+The top-left corner in Chargebee shows the site you are working in and allows you to switch to any other sites you may have access to.

 Before a Chargebee site can start billing your customers, you need to configure it with the details of your products, services, customer management information etc. Chargebee gives you a test site where you can setup these and try them out before actually putting them out to your customers.
 The test site has sample data, a test payment gateway and test credit cards to work with.
 You can easily delete or repopulate all or chunks of the sample data.
 This site looks exactly like the live site that would eventually hold all the data and configurations used for your business.